darka/darka-blog-src/content/posts/python-enum-comparison.md

 True
 {{< /highlight >}}

-This is because enum members are compared by identity, so only the value matters, and hence `SQUIRREL` and `OPOSSUM` evaluate as equal.
+Enum members are compared by identity, so only the value matters, and hence `SQUIRREL` and `OPOSSUM` evaluate as equal.

 # Comparisons